 Audio/Video Production I (AVPROD1)

+Course #: 09289 Credits: 1

-PEIMS #: 13008500 Grades: 9-12 In addition to developing technical knowledge and skills,
+PEIMS #: 13008500 Grades: 9-12

-In addition to developing fechnical knowledge and skills, students will be expected to develop an understanding of the industry with a focus on pre-production, production, and post-production audio and video products.
+In addition to developing technical knowledge students will be expected to develop an under industry with a focus on pre-production, produ production audio and video products.
+This cou The LIFT for all high schools. rstanding of the ction, and post-

+Prerequisites: None

+Audio/Video Production I with La b (AVPLAB1)

+Course #: 09291 Credits: 2

+PEIMS #: 13008510 Grades: 9-12

+This is the Audio/Video Production I course The lab provides students the opportunity

+extensively with the production and post-production process.
 This course is offered at The LIFT for all high schools.

-Audio/Video Production I with Lab (AVPLAB1)

-This is the Audio/Video Production I course with a lab included.
-The lab provides students the opportunity to work more extensively with the production and post-production process.
-This course is offered at The LIFT for all high schools.

-Digital Audio Technology I (DATECH1)
+Digital Audio Technology I (DATECH1) Course #: 08964